Respect Victoria’s response to the Draft National Plan to End Violence Against Women and Children 2022-32

 Guiding principles for primary prevention of family violence and violence against women in the Coronavirus (COVID-19) pandemic

-The Coronavirus (COVID-19) pandemic has changed how we live.
-The disruption of restrictions and physical distancing has put real pressure on families.
-Tragically, we’ve seen a surge in demand on family violence response services during this crisis.
+The Coronavirus pandemic changed how we live.
+Periods of lockdown, employment instability and physical distancing measures put pressure on families.
+Sadly, family violence response services noted a surge in demand throughout the pandemic.